anderbellstudios/mouse-trapped/README.md

 ## Bring your own server

 If you're feeling brave, you can download the source code and host the game yourself on a localhost server.
-Navigate to play.html in a browser and enjoy the negligible loading times!
+Navigate to the index.html page in a browser and enjoy the negligible loading times!

 ## Acknowledgements